 This is a given, right?
 You do not need to read a blog to know that you should always provide excellent service to your buyers.
 I am sure you are already delivering accurate descriptions, timely responses to questions and offers, offering lightning-fast shipping, always being polite and professional (and never petty).
 Good, keep it up.

-Reseller Tip: You can dispute buyer feedback on eBay, which is one of the many ways you are protected as a seller.
+💡 Tip:: You can dispute buyer feedback on eBay, which is one of the many ways you are protected as a seller.

-Failing to follow the rules, listing prohibited items, cancelling sales, excessive return requests for items not as described (“INADS”), and bad reviews will all jeopardize your eBay business.
+Failing to follow the rules, listing prohibited items, canceling sales, excessive return requests for items not as described (“INADS”), and bad reviews will all jeopardize your eBay business.
 While mistakes happen, take extra care to ensure that they don’t.
 “Defects” can affect your seller score, your membership fees, your listing limits, and your account standing. eBay is arguably the strictest platform when it comes to monitoring seller conduct.
 Don’t be nervous about this- be thankful and proud to maintain a good standing and successful business with the largest e-commerce platform in the world!

 5. Select Your Account Type & Subscription

 Once you are a bit more comfortable with eBay, consider upgrading your subscription!
-There are many types of accounts and subscription tiers on eBay which offer various benefits to you as a reseller including avoiding insertion fees, promoting items, shipping supplies and discounts, and other business tools and benefits. eBay store subscriptions range from “Starter” which is an entry-level option for “occasional sellers’ to “Enterprise” for professionals with large catalogs and a high volume.
+There are many types of accounts and subscription tiers on eBay that offer various benefits to you as a reseller, including avoiding insertion fees, promoting items, shipping supplies and discounts, and other business tools and benefits. eBay store subscriptions range from “Starter” which is an entry-level option for “occasional sellers’ to “Enterprise” for professionals with large catalogs and a high volume.
 There are additional options for everywhere in between, which are illustrated in detail here.

 While eBay offers a basic account, it is limited.
 Most eBay sellers concede that you need a store to be very successful on the platform.
 According to eBay, “If you currently sell less than 50 items each month, you probably don’t need a store subscription.”
 However, as your eBay business grows, consider which store subscription is right for you.